rjsmith/meteor-robotframework/README.md

 ### License

-This package is (c) RSBATechnology Ltd 2015, and is released under the MIT License (see LICENSE).
+This package is (c) RSBA Technology Ltd 2015, and is released under the MIT License (see LICENSE).